Cover of The Prince

 GBM Assessment (Score: 9.5/10)

-Written during the tumultuous Italian Wars, The Prince inaugurated modern political thought by treating politics as an autonomous domain governed by its own logic rather than by Christian morality.
+Originally written during the tumultuous Italian Wars, The Prince inaugurated modern political thought by treating politics as an autonomous domain governed by its own logic rather than by Christian morality.
 The work influenced Thomas Hobbes and Carl von Clausewitz, among many others, and the term "Machiavellian" has entered virtually every language.
-It remains a core text in political science curricula worldwide.

 The Renaissance & Reformation, c.
 1532-1580